yamf225hi/ALGO_PROGRAMMING_MTH4300COPY/class_notes/6_intermediate_c++/readme.md

 ## table of contents
 1. Initialization Lists
+2. Lvalues, Rvalues, and Reference Variables in C++
-2. Const
+3. Const
-3. Default Arguments
+4. Default Arguments
-4. Namespaces
+5. Namespaces
-5. Return by reference and value
+6. Pass by reference and value

 ## Initialization Lists